cbrandolino/log/books.md

 ## May 2019

+- The Metaphisical Foundations of Modern Science, E. A. Burtt, 3.5
 - Stony the Road, Henry Louis Gates Jr., 3
 - Contested Will, James Shapiro, 3.5
 - Pale fire *(fiction)*, Vladimir Nabokov, 4